 - Once both are received, we will allow you to register for courses and extend the due date for the official final transcript to a date after your convocation/graduation ceremony.

 - Once awarded your degree/diploma (after convocation/graduation), arrange for your official final transcript to be sent to us in order to complete your condition of admission.
 The final transcript must include all courses/marks in the program AND sow the date of the awarding of your degree.

-If you are an international student, you must present your study permit to the Office of the Registrar by the 14th class day (so be sure to check the Schedule of Dates to ensure you know when that is).
+If you are an international student, you must present your study permit to the Office of the Registrar by the 14th class day.
+Be sure to check the Schedule of Dates to ensure you know when that is.

-You probably used WebAdvisor to accept your offer of admission and now you will use it for access to course registration, class and exam schedules, billing, and accounts.
-Using WebAdvisor is the preferred method for registering for all students.
+You can now plan and register your courses through Student Planning.
+You probably used WebAdvisor to accept your offer of admission and now you will use it for billing, and accounts.
 NOTE: If you are a provisional or special student in a Non-Degree program, you will not be permitted to use WebAdvisor to register, although you can use it for everything else.
 In this situation, you must obtain a Graduate Add/Drop - Course Waiver Request and submit your material, either by mail or in person, to your department for signature and subsequent submission to Enrolment Services.

 You should connect with your department/school prior to selecting your courses for the term.
 Make sure you follow the instructions for registration and register for your courses by the appropriate deadline.

 All University of Guelph students registering/entering the first semester of their graduate program or returning to their program following a withdrawal will be enrolled in UNIV 7100*Academic Integrity for Graduate Students.
 There is no need to add this course on WebAdvisor, as it will be automatically added.
 Access to this on-line course will begin on the first day of scheduled classes for the semester.
 See Academic Integrity Course Guide.

 This course must be completed by the 20th class day.